saivasudatta/Trail_Camera_Arduino/README.md

 Install the PirCode in Uno and connect the Pir to it.

-Download and extract the Extra.rar file below and open it.
-As you could see, there is src folder, lib folder and "win32com.dll".
+In Extra.rar there is src folder, lib folder and "win32com.dll".
 You have to copy and placed "win32com.dll" in the "C:\Program Files\Java\jdk1.8.0_74\jre\bin" directory.

 Then, open the lib and you could see the "comm.jar" and "javax.comm.properties" in it.
 Copy and paste the "comm.jar" in "C:\Program Files\Java\jdk1.8.0_74\jre\lib\ext" and "javax.comm.properties" in the "C:\Program Files\Java\jdk1.8.0_74\jre\lib" directory.